 Believe me: this important knowledge regarding your personal weight loss potential in the context of clean eating is a great gift nobody can take away from you.

 The scale – Your loyal companion

-The scale was, in fact, for me a very important and constant companion on my weight loss journey and it still is for me today even while I’m maintaining my weight.
+The scale was, in fact, for me a very important and constant companion on my journey and it still is for me today even while I’m maintaining my weight.
 Even nowadays I step on my digital scale each morning.
-I’m far away from being obsessed with the electronic scale, but I’m absolutely an advocate of daily weigh-ins (with good reason).
+I’m far away from being obsessed with the electronic helper, but I’m absolutely an advocate of daily weigh-ins (with good reason).